MayuriSutar12/Scalar_Excel_Adin/Docs/Architecture.md

 ```
 # System Components
 Thorough understanding of how the system operates
-### What the components do, their responsibilities, and how they interact.
+ What the components do, their responsibilities, and how they interact.

+ ### Authentication Flow
 ![Excel Add-In Authentication](excel-add-in-auth.png)

 ### Database Operations